Jeli120528/Python_Coursework/README.md

 - **Search Contacts**: Enter a search query in the search bar to filter contacts.

 ## Body/Analysis

+### Required Packages

+- **tkinter**: This is the standard Python interface to the Tk GUI toolkit.
+It is used for creating the graphical user interface (GUI) of the application.
+    ```python
+    import tkinter as tk
+    from tkinter import messagebox, simpledialog, ttk
+    ```

+- **json**: This module provides an easy way to encode and decode data in JSON format, which is used for saving and loading contact information.
+    ```python
+    import json
+    ```

+- **os**: This module provides a way to interact with the operating system.
+It is used for checking the existence of the contacts file.
+    ```python
+    import os
+    ```

 ### Object-Oriented Programming Pillars